-A basic insurance cancelation policy that covers loss of photos, videos, attire, gifts, rings and deposits usually costs anywhere between $155 and $550, depending on the amount of coverage you want, according to The Knot.
+A basic insurance cancellation policy that covers loss of photos, videos, attire, gifts, rings, and deposits usually costs anywhere between $155 and $550, depending on the amount of coverage you want, according to The Knot.
 Liability insurance, which can cover up to $1,000,000 for accidents, costs approximately $185.
 But those costs can vary significantly, depending on the carrier.

-"Now, generally, everything I've seen is they [insurance companies] have typed up policies to exclude Covid," says Evans.
-While there might be policies out there that include coverage of cancelations related to the pandemic, "I haven't seen one and it won't be cheap."
+"Now, generally, everything I've seen is [insurance companies] have typed up policies to exclude Covid," says Evans.
+While there might be policies out there that include coverage of cancellations related to the pandemic, "I haven't seen one and it won't be cheap."

 Video by Jason Armesto

 Even if the policy says it includes Covid-19 related cancellations or postponements, the reality can be very nuanced.
 "They might say, 'We cover Covid for the bride and groom, but does that include the family?
 Is it larger than the family?'
 So you have to look for what's excluded," says Evans.

 And be aware that if you wanted to cancel because cases were rising in your area and you were nervous about contributing to the spread, insurance likely wouldn't cover that.
 "Typically, insurance would not cover 'fear of' something, whether that be contracting Covid-19 or other issues," Lauro says.
 "Most coverage would be triggered when someone is affected, such as actually contracting Covid-19."

 Ask your policy provider "if there is an exclusion in the policy for a 'known event' and if the company interprets Covid-19 to be one or not," Lauro suggests.
 "Some policies may still provide some coverage related to Covid-19 issues even though we know it is a known risk at this point."